New Orleans Travel Guide

 The beating heart of New Orleans is her jazz music.
 From the bustling live performance spots dotted throughout the French Quarter, to the numerous festivals that fill the city on a regular basis with paraders and party-goers, visitors will find jazz riffs spilling out onto the streets and into their tapping toes and snapping fingers.
 This historic city - also known as 'The Big Easy' or simply 'NOLA' - is located in the southeast of Louisiana, straddling the Mississippi River.
 At times in her history New Orleans has been occupied by both the French and the Spanish, a legacy that has trickled down into the distinct Creole architecture and delectable Cajun food offered by many restaurants in the city.

-New Orleans' reputation as a top-notch holiday destination took a strong blow from the devastating hurricanes Katrina and Rita, which swept through the city in 2005, and flooded 80 percent of the city.
-The people of New Orleans rallied together, however, and many agree that today the city is back to its former glory.
-Still, evidence of the disaster remains, which you can see on one of the specifically tailored Katrina Tours which takes you through some of the less-touristy areas of the city.
+New Orleans' reputation as a top-notch holiday destination took a strong blow from the devastating hurricanes Katrina and Rita, which swept through in 2005, flooding almost 80 percent of the city.
+The people of New Orleans rallied together, however, and the city is back to its former glory.
+Still, some evidence of the disaster remains, which travellers can see on one of the specifically tailored Katrina Tours which traverse the less-touristy areas of the city.

 NOLA is world-renowned for her hectic festival schedule, most famous of which is, of course, Mardi Gras.
 Other festivals, which celebrate everything from St Patrick's Day to Gay Easter, occur throughout the year.
 Fans of the more macabre will enjoy taking in some of the Voodoo culture of New Orleans, whether at the Voodoo Museum or on a cemetery tour.